Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Spin density matrix of the

 Similar dependencies on the production angle have already been observed for the tensor polarisation observables of the $\omega$ in the same reaction \pbarpToOmegaPi0 \cite{Anisovich:2002su}.
-In addition the values obtained in the analysis here can be compared with earlier vector meson production experiments in $\pbarp$-interactions at higher energies \cite{Lednicky:1983}.
-Also there explicit alignment effects have been observed, in contrast to $pp$-reactions.
-Therefore, the alignment effects are conjectured to be related with the \pbarp\ annihilation process.
+In addition the values obtained in the analysis here can be compared with earlier vector meson production experiments in $\pbarp$-interactions at higher energies.
+Also there explicit alignment effects for the $\rho$-meson have been observed \cite{Lednicky:1983}.
+This is in contrast to $pp$-reactions, where negligible alignment for $\rho^0$ is reported \cite{Blobel:1973wr}.
+This trend is also observed in low energy pp-reactions for the orientation of the $\omega$-spin \cite{AbdelBary:2010er}.